pgDora56/ConsoNance/README.md

 - Make sure your Discord bot has the necessary permissions to join voice channels
 - Required bot permissions: `Connect`, `Speak`, `Read Messages`, `Send Messages`
 - The bot uses loopback audio capture to stream system audio

+## License

+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.

+### What does GPL v3.0 mean?

+- ✅ You can use this software freely
+- ✅ You can modify the source code
+- ✅ You can distribute modified versions
+- ⚠️ Any derivative work must also be licensed under GPL v3.0
+- ⚠️ You must disclose the source code of derivative works
+- ⚠️ You must include the original copyright and license notices

+Copyright (C) 2025 Kazuki F.